Shane Reynolds

-Richard Shane Reynolds (born March 26, 1968) is a former starting pitcher in Major League Baseball who played from 1992 through 2004 for the Houston Astros, Atlanta Braves and Arizona Diamondbacks.
+Richard Shane Reynolds (born March 26, 1968) is an American former starting pitcher in Major League Baseball who played from 1992 through 2004 for the Houston Astros, Atlanta Braves, and Arizona Diamondbacks.
 Listed at 6' 3", 210 lb., Reynolds batted and threw right-handed.
 He was born in Bastrop, Louisiana.

 College career

-Reynolds attended Ouachita Christian High School in Monroe, Louisiana, where he earned three All-State selections.
-He later attended the Faulkner University in Montgomery, Alabama and University of Texas at Austin, where he was a two-time Southwest Conference first team selection, even though his high school coach often made the comment that Reynolds was a far better player at basketball than baseball.
+Reynolds attended Ouachita Christian High School in Monroe, Louisiana where he earned three All-State selections.
+He later attended the Faulkner University in Montgomery, Alabama and the University of Texas at Austin, where he was a two-time Southwest Conference first team selection, even though his high school coach often made the comment that Reynolds was a far better player at basketball than baseball.

 Major League career

 The Astros selected Reynolds in the 3rd round of the 1989 MLB Draft.
-Reynolds made his debut on July 20, 1992, as the starting pitcher against the Pittsburgh Pirates in Houston.
+Reynolds made his debut on July 20, 1992 as the starting pitcher against the Pittsburgh Pirates in Houston.
 He went 3 2/3 innings while allowing six runs on eight hits as the Astros lost 11–8.
 He appeared in seven further games in the next two months (starting four of them), going 1–3 in those games.
 It was his last game where he pitched his longest outing with five innings pitched, although he ended up with a 4–2 win.
 Overall, he struck out 10 batters while walking six on a 7.11 ERA.
 The following year, he would appear in just five total games, pitching twice in July and three times in the final eight games of the year (mostly as the middle reliever, although he did start Game 162).
 In total he pitched just eleven innings and struck out ten batters with six walks.

 1994 was his first full year with the team.
 He went 8–5 with a 3.05 ERA while appearing in 33 games (14 starts).
 He pitched 124 innings while having 110 strikeouts and 21 walks.
 He received votes for Rookie of the Year, finishing 11th.
 The next year, he followed it up with more games as a starter, going 10–11 with a 3.47 ERA while pitching in 30 games for 189.1 innings.
 He struck out 175 batters while walking 37.
 Reynolds made his first start on Opening Day in 1996, doing so against the Los Angeles Dodgers at the Astrodome.
 He went five innings while allowing four runs on seven hits with five strikeouts and three walks in a 4-3 losing effort.
 That year, he went 16–10 with a 3.65 ERA in 35 games while pitching a career high 239 innings and striking out 204 and walking 44 while finishing 9th in Cy Young Award voting.